 These Whole 30 Homemade Italian Paleo Meatballs with creamy tomato sauce are the best combination.
 The meatballs are so juicy and packed with flavors.
 Paired with an easy dairy-free tomato sauce, this healthy recipe is the perfect dinner for the whole family!

 I have been obsessed with ground meat recipes like turkey burgers and these Paleo Italian meatballs.

-Not only they are amazing protein source, but also super easy for you to sneak in some extra veggies and pack so much flavor in.
+Not only they are an amazing protein source, but also super easy for you to sneak in some extra veggies and pack so much flavor in.

 Why do I love these Italian Paleo Meatballs?

 1. The most tender and juicy gluten-free meatballs from scratch!

 2. So easy to pack meatballs with flavors

 3. Healthy and easy dinner for the family

 Every time when I make these juicy and flavorful meatballs.
 I double the batches to have for the week.
 It is a lot of chopping and rolling.
 So I have to get my “money” worth.